finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 # **GetPortfolioChanges**
 > ResourceListOfChange GetPortfolioChanges (string scope, DateTimeOrCutLabel effectiveAt, DateTimeOffset? asAt = null)

-[EARLY ACCESS] GetPortfolioChanges: Get the next change to each portfolio in a scope.
+GetPortfolioChanges: Get the next change to each portfolio in a scope.

 Gets the time of the next (earliest effective at) modification (correction and/or amendment) to each portfolio in a scope relative to a point in bitemporal time.
 Includes changes from parent portfolios in different scopes.
 Excludes changes from subscriptions (e.g corporate actions).